 2) Am I covered?

-Under California’s permanent paid sick time law: if you work as an employee in California for at least 30 days in a year, you are probably covered, whether you are a full-time, part-time, or temporary worker.
+If you work as an employee in California for at least 30 days in a year, you are probably covered, whether you are a full-time, part-time, or temporary worker.
 However, the law does not cover federal employees, certain state and municipal employees, and certain flight deck or cabin crew employees.

-Under California’s permanent paid sick time law: you earn 1 hour of sick time for every 30 hours worked, up to a maximum of 48 hours or 6 days per year.
+You earn 1 hour of sick time for every 30 hours worked, up to a maximum of 48 hours or 6 days per year.
 However, your employer may limit your use of paid sick time at 24 hours or 3 days in a year.

-Under both the permanent paid sick time law and the COVID-19 executive order, all covered workers are protected against being fired or punished for using or requesting their sick time (including threats, discipline, demotion, reduction in hours, termination, etc.).
+All covered workers are protected against being fired or punished for using or requesting their sick time (including threats, discipline, demotion, reduction in hours, termination, etc.).

 4) What if my work or my child’s school or daycare is closed for a health emergency?